Accounting and Corporate Regulatory Authority (ACRA)

 As the national business registry of Singapore, one of ACRA’s functions is to establish and administer a repository of documents and information relating to business entities and public accountants, and to provide access to the public to such documents and information.

-The information available for public access includes registration date, nature of business activity, registered office address and financial statements of business entities, as well as personal data about owners, shareholders, directors and officers of the business.
+The information available for public access includes registration date, nature of the business activity, registered office address, and financial statements of business entities, as well as personal data about owners, shareholders, directors, and officers of the business.

 The ACRA Act